It is an amino acid found in most proteins and is essential in the human diet.

 Promotes healthy growth:

-This amino acid is good for teenagers and children who are growing because it is essential for healthy growth.
+This amino acid is suitable for teenagers and children growing because it is essential for healthy growth.

 More importantly, supplemental doses of this amino acid can be very useful in promoting tissue repair after trauma or surgery.